-The 14 best mobile games to play now (iOS and Android)
+The best mobile games to play now: iOS and Android

 Mobile games have come a long way since Snake, so we thought we'd share some of the best available today.

-We thought we'd start with a game you might just have seen advertised about the internet.
-While these dubious ads might put you off, we're here to say that this one ain't so bad.
-A lot of mobile games come under the genre of "idle game" - which means that after a while the game plays itself, and you only have to check in every now and again.
+While dubious ads for this one might put you off, we're here to say that the game itself ain't so bad.
+A lot of mobile games come under the genre of "idle game" - which means that after a while, the game plays itself, and you only have to check in every now and again.

 Rise of Cultures is a great example of this, which means you can fit it around your busy schedule.
 It's also a great game for history fans who love Age of Empires but don't quite have the time to play.
 Maybe not one for core gamers, but great for casuals.